Kia ora. I’m Emma. A Kiwi mum, former Aussie expat with an Irish husband and two nutso kids. But that’s enough about me.

 The longest way, in fact.
 Go any further and you are on your way back.
 With parents on opposite sides of the globe and an adventure-hungry toddler to satisfy, we simply have to travel.

 We’re not wealthy.
 Not even close.
-We own a few rental properties and have less than 20k in savings.
 To sustain our travel addiction to this point has meant a constant cycle of save up money – quit work – travel – repeat.

 It’s exhausting, career-damaging (I now have seven bouts of long-term travel to account for in job interviews) and unsustainable.